 - Flexibility: Nurses probably have some of the most flexible careers.
 You can work when and where you want, whether it be full-time, part-time or temporary.
 You can take time off for additional schooling or to have a family and easily return to work when you’re ready.
 Other flexibility include:

 - Schedules – You can work a variety of shifts: 4, 6, 8, 10, or 12 hour shifts.
 Nurses have the options to work in an area where they work only weekdays, yet some choose to work weekends only.

 - Location – You can work in an urban, suburban or quiet rural setting.
 Basically, you have the freedom to choose a setting anywhere in the world.
-You can also choose to be a traveling nurse.
-Traveling nurses can work an assignment in the northern US, then pack up and head south to the beaches of Florida for the next adventure.
-Traveling nurses not only get the opportunity to see the world but their rate of pay is higher as well.
+You can also choose to be a travelling nurse.
+Travelling nurses can work an assignment in the northern US, then pack up and head south to the beaches of Florida for the next adventure.
+Travelling nurses not only get the opportunity to see the world but their rate of pay is higher as well.

 - Career – It’s typical of nurses to change jobs throughout their career to take advantage of the numerous opportunities available.
-This may be to learn a new specialty, such as orthopedics, trauma, obstetrics etc. Or maybe to work with a variety of populations from newborn to geriatrics.
+This may be to learn a new speciality, such as orthopaedics, trauma, obstetrics etc. Or maybe to work with a variety of populations from newborn to geriatrics.

 - Job Security: It is estimated that by 2020, there will be a nationwide shortage of approximately 800,000 nurses.
 Some hospitals are even offering sign-on bonuses of up to $14,000 for experienced nurses.
 This means that no matter where you want to live or how often you want to work, you will be able to step into a rewarding career.